dmrph/DecibelDetect/docs/weeklyreports/weekly_918.md

     - TBD

   - **Progress and Issues:**
-    - Researching ways to store the data in the databases
+    - Researched ways to store the data in the databases

   - **Plans and Goals:**
     - Start downloading the necessary databses needed to store the data (MongoDB or PostgreSQL)